 In a 2019 Randstad survey, 92% of C-suite and HR leaders said that they believe technology enhances the attraction, engagement and retention of employees; that’s up from 79% in 2016.

-Whether we’re talking about an easier annual leave application process or easing someone’s day-to-day work, successful digital transformation can ease so many of the frustrations that can lead to high employee turnover.
+Whether we’re talking about an easier annual leave application process or easing someone’s day-to-day work, successful digital transformation can ease so many of the frustrations that can influence employee retention rates.

 Digital transformation should be strategic and people-focused for true success